Asiedu Nketia: Politics

-As a member of the Ghanaian parliament Aseidu Nketia has worked on the Appointments Committee, Finance Committee and Public Accounts Committee.
+As a member of the Ghanaian parliament, Aseidu Nketia has worked on the Appointments Committee, Finance Committee and Public Accounts Committee.
 He has been a Chairman – Mines and Energy Committee, Ranking Member for Food and Agriculture and Cocoa Affairs Committee and Deputy Majority Chief Whip.
 He was Deputy Minister for Food and Agriculture in charge of crops under the Jerry John Rawlings administration.

 At the National Democratic Congress' delegate congress in December 2005, Nketiah won with about 80% of the votes against Bede Ziedeng, Mr Sylvester Mensah and Mr Antwi Boasiako to become the 3rd General Secretary of the NDC.
 He was re-elected for the position in January 2010, and 2014.

-He was elected into the first parliament of the fourth republic of Ghana on 7 January 1993 after being pronounced winner at the 1992 Ghanaian election held on 29 December 1992.
-In 2020 December elections petition he was crossed examined along with Rojo Mettle-Nunoo.
+He was elected into the first parliament of the fourth republic of Ghana on 7 January 1993, after being pronounced winner at the 1992 Ghanaian election held on 29 December 1992.
+In the 2020 December elections petition he was crossed examined along with Rojo Mettle-Nunoo.

 1996 Ghanaian general elections

-He was re-elected into the 2nd parliament of the 4th republic of Ghana represented during the 1996 Ghanaian general election on the ticket of the National Democratic Congress.
+He was re-elected into the 2nd parliament of the 4th Republic of Ghana and represented during the 1996 Ghanaian general election on the ticket of the National Democratic Congress.
 He defeated Obeng Manu Jnr. of the New Patriotic Party by obtaining 41.60% of the total valid votes cast which was equivalent to 19,386 votes while Obeng obtained 19.10% which was equivalent to 8,905 votes.

 2000 Ghanaian general elections

 In the year 2000, Asiedu Nketia won the Ghanaian general elections as the member of parliament for the Wenchi West constituency of the Brong Ahafo Region of Ghana.
 He won on the ticket of the National Democratic Congress.
 His constituency was a part of the 7 parliamentary seats out of 21 seats won by the National Democratic Congress in that election for the Brong Ahafo Region.

-The National Democratic Congress won a minority total of 92 parliamentary seats out of 200 seats in the 3rd parliament of the 4th republic of Ghana.
+The National Democratic Congress won a minority total of 92 parliamentary seats out of 200 seats in the 3rd parliament of the 4th Republic of Ghana.
 He was elected with 11,720 votes out of 24,531 total valid votes cast.
 This was equivalent to 49.2% of the total valid votes cast.
 He was elected over Joe Danquah of the New Patriotic Party, Kusi Edward Kofi of the National Reform Party and Joana Mayfair Abebrese of the Convention People’s Party.
 These won 11,041, 542, and 507 votes respectively out of the total valid votes cast.
-These were equivalent to 46.4%, 2.3% and 2.1% respectively of total valid votes cast.
+These were equivalent to 46.4%, 2.3% and 2.1% respectively of the total valid votes cast.

 International politics

-In 2017, Mr Asiedu Nketiah was elected Vice President of Socialist International in absentia at Cartagena to succeed the former Prime Minister of Portugal and current UN General Secretary, António Guterres.
-He was elected to serve under the current President of the Organization, George Papandroeu, who doubles as the Prime Minister of Greece.
+In 2017, Mr Asiedu Nketiah was elected as Vice President of Socialist International in absentia at Cartagena to succeed the former Prime Minister of Portugal and current UN Secretary-General, António Guterres.
+He was elected to serve under the current President of the Organization, George Papandreou, who doubles as the Prime Minister of Greece.